NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 2. Oogenesis- In females

 It is the process through which sperm formation in males takes place.
-When testes are immature, male germ cells (spermatogonia) produce sperm that begins at the stage of puberty.
+When testes are immature, male germ cells (spermatogonia) produce sperm that begin at the stage of puberty.

-The spermatogonia present at the inner side of seminiferous tubules multiply by mitotic division and increase in number.
-Each spermatogonium contains total of 46 chromosomes and then spermatogonia forms a spermatocyte that undergoes meiotic division to reproduce the secondary spermatocytes having 23 chromosomes.
+The spermatogonia present at the inner side of the seminiferous tubules multiply by mitotic division and increase in number.
+Each spermatogonium contains a total of 46 chromosomes, and then spermatogonia form a primary spermatocyte that undergoes meiosis to produce the secondary spermatocytes having 23 chromosomes.

 The spermatids are transformed into spermatozoa by the process called spermiogenesis.
 The sperm heads remain embedded in Sertoli cells and are released from seminiferous tubules by the process of spermiation.